Embracing Neurodiversity: My journey to understanding & acceptance

 Summary

 On Saturday 20 July in Glasgow, 22 of our people took part in the Glasgow Pride march.
-This was our third time being involved and provided us with a great opportunity to remind our people and custom
+We also joined the Reading Pride march on Saturday 7th September, where 14 people took part, with people from d

 Teaser